135th Ohio Infantry

 History

-Originally a Ohio National Guard unit this Regiment was organized for 100 days service by Colonel Andrew Legg.
+Originally a Ohio National Guard unit, (the Fifth Ohio National Guard, from Licking County and the Thirty-second Battalion Ohio National Guard, from Hardin County.
+From: Ohio Roster books), this Regiment was organized for 100 days service by Colonel Andrew Legg.
 Mustered on May 11, 1864, it proceeded to Martinsburg, and guarded the B. & O. Railroad.
 At North Mountain a portion of the Regiment, after contending against an overwhelming force for five hours, was captured and sent mostly to Andersonville Prison.
 Only about one half lived to return.
 The remainder of the Regiment after severe service about Harper's Ferry returned to Ohio and was mustered out September 1, 1864.
 A large portion of this Regiment went out from Licking county.

 From Dyer's Compendium